October 2023: Introduction of Two New Systems in Japan - (1) Tightened Importer Definitions (2) QIS: Japan Consumption Tax's Qualified Invoice System

 **Both import and export activities can benefit from the use of an ACP (Attorney for Customs Procedures).
 This support is applicable in scenarios where a non-resident acts as the Importer of Record (IOR) for imports and as the Exporter of Record (EOR) for exports.

-- Commencing the Registration of ACP (Attorney for Customs Procedure) to Japan Customs: This process is generally completed in about two weeks.
+2. Commencing the Registration of ACP (Attorney for Customs Procedures) to Japan Customs: This process is generally completed in about two weeks.